 The Declaration House, located on the southwest corner of 7th and Market Streets, was reconstructed in 1975.
-The exhibit is open year round, though hours vary by season.The house was originally built in 1775 by Philadelphia bricklayer Jacob Graff, Jr. During the summer of 1776 Thomas Jefferson, a 33-year-old delegate from Virginia to the Continental Congress, rented the two second-floor rooms and there drafted the Declaration of Independence.
+The house was originally built in 1775 by Philadelphia bricklayer Jacob Graff, Jr. During the summer of 1776, Thomas Jefferson, a 33-year-old delegate from Virginia to the Continental Congress, rented the two second-floor rooms.
+There he drafted the Declaration of Independence.
 The first floor contains exhibits and a short film on the drafting of the Declaration.
 On the second floor, the bedroom and parlor that Jefferson occupied have been recreated and contain period furnishings.
-Also included are reproductions of Jefferson's swivel chair and the lap desk he used when he wrote the Declaration.
+Also included are reproductions of Jefferson's swivel chair and the lap desk he used when he wrote the Declaration of Independence.

 Jefferson's rough draft of the Declaration of Independence